dilettant/thepublicoffice/files/2012-09-06-markeing-plan.md

 * Signs for the Museum

 ### Text material
-Dilettant will provide text material for the museum
+Dilettant will provide the necsesary text material for the museum on agreed dates.

 ## Arkitekturmuseet (proposal)